 The flavors of the Mediterranean await you at Abraham's Gyros on the Myrtle Beach boardwalk, one of many eateries serving fare in the Greek tradition.
 When it comes to everybody's favorite - pizza - the options are practically endless in these parts.
 From Chicago deep dish to Neapolitan to West Coast gourmet, your choice of pie is just a phone call away.
 For New York-style pizza, locals give Scatori's Pizzeria & Italian Restaurant near Surfside a big thumbs up.
 If you like wings with your pie, any location of Ultimate California Pizza will oblige.
 For inspired specialty pizzas, drive to Farrow Parkway and snag a table at Toffino's Deli, Bakery and Pizzeria.
 Need more spice in your life?
 Masala Indian Bistro will thrill your taste buds with exotic flavors.
 Charcoal-grilled tandoori meats, freshly made chutneys, and house-ground spice blends are some of the reasons this restaurant enjoys a reputation for fine Indian cuisine.
-If you're planning an adult night out, make a reservation to enjoy fine Italian dining at Rossi's in the Galleria on the north end of Myrtle Beach, the romantic Villa Romano on Kings Highway, or the family-owned Malibu of Surfside Restaurant.
+If you're planning an adult night out, make a reservation to enjoy fine Italian dining at the romantic Villa Romano on Kings Highway or the family-owned Malibu of Surfside Restaurant.
 Buon appetito!

 The Carolina coast is teeming with a scrumptious variety of seafood.
 A trip to the Myrtle Beach area is not complete until you sit down to a platter of fresh shrimp, oysters, blue crab or fish caught in local waters.